Appraisals

 • Ideally Name image files with artist’s last name and title of work

 9. IF desiring to sell, whats your asking price, or what you think its worth?
+We believe sellers should set the price.
+If we believe your price is too low, we will tell you.
+If your price is too high, we may make you an offer.
 See Below.

 Email information to: info@GalleryofWisconsinArt.com